cessda/cessda.cdc.userguide/filtered-search.md

 Using filters **increases the precision** of the search.
 Let’s imagine you are looking for data on the travel behaviour and travel  attitudes of Norwegians:

-1. Enter the relevant term into the search box, e.g.: `travel norway`.
+1. Enter the relevant terms into the search box, e.g.: `travel norway`.
   You get a lot of results, some relevant, some not so relevant.
-1. To get more relevant results, enter into the search box the word travel and choose Norway from the country filter on the left.
+1. To get more relevant results, enter into the search box the word `travel` and choose Norway from the country filter on the left.
   Now you get fewer but more relevant results.
 1. If you are interested only in data collected over the last five years, use search 2) and in addition, use the collection years filter and select the relevant years.